What is the Optimal antiplatElet and anticoagulant therapy in patients with oral anticoagulation and coronary StenTing - WOEST

 Presented by Dr. W. Dewilde at the European Society of Cardiology Congress, Munich, Germany, August 28, 2012.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Atrial Fibrillation/Supraventricular Arrhythmias, Interventions and ACS, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Interventions and ACS, Interventions and Vascular Medicine

 Keywords: Follow-Up Studies, Platelet Aggregation Inhibitors, Peripheral Arterial Disease, Ticlopidine, Purinergic P2Y Receptor Antagonists, International Normalized Ratio, Blood Transfusion, Coronary Stenosis, Thrombosis, Heart Valves, Stroke, Myocardial Infarction, Acute Coronary Syndrome, Drug-Eluting Stents, Pulmonary Embolism, Belgium, Percutaneous Coronary Intervention, Renal Insufficiency, Body Mass Index, Metals, Netherlands, Atrial Fibrillation, Diabetes Mellitus